 1. Listen and encourage them to talk about their thoughts and feelings.

 Undoubtedly, your kids have many thoughts and feelings regarding your divorce.
 Encourage them to talk, and then listen to what they have to say.
 Do your very best to stay quiet and let your kids speak.
 If they say something that is untrue or unfair to you, hear them out.
-Let them speak their truth and, when they have finished, decide whether you should reply to what they said or just leave it.2.
-Keep life consistent.
+Let them speak their truth and, when they have finished, decide whether you should reply to what they said or just leave it.

 One of the best things you can offer your kids while you’re going through a divorce is consistency.
 Make sure that their activities stay the same, and do your best to keep their daily routine in tact.

 Don’t fight with your kids, and don’t fight with your former spouse in front of your children.
 Right now, everyone is operating with a heavy load of stress.
 When this happens, people can be snippy and say things they don’t really mean.
 Do your very best to stay calm and avoid engaging in fights.
-Remember, it takes two people to have a fight.4.
-Be courteous.
+Remember, it takes two people to have a fight.

 We are not equipped to handle everything.
 Just as you should seek help to process the thoughts and emotions that you have about your divorce and former spouse, so should your kids.
 Counselors and therapists are here to help us learn how to process our thoughts and feelings constructively.
 Don’t be afraid to seek help.

-In addition to seeking help from a therapist, you will also want help from a specialist in family law.
+In addition to seeking help from a therapist, you will also want help from a specialist in family law, such as Cheryl Alsandor, or a member of her team.
 Hiring a qualified lawyer can greatly reduce the stress that you might feel during this difficult time.
 If you’re getting a divorce or thinking of getting a divorce and live in the Houston area, contact the Alsandor Law Firm.
 Our qualified professionals are here to help.
 Give us a call today at (713) 701-9384 or contact us through the web.